Designing business roles

 |Application: Oracle Database (host name.schema)|

 From the example above, we can see commonality between users in the same type of job, but we also see some variations which in this case are the result of location and specialization.
-There some obvious roles that we can extract from this simple example.
-The most obvious roles are show in the diagram below.
+There are some obvious roles that we can extract from this simple example.
+The most obvious roles are shown in the diagram below.

 While the above roles may be a starting point, they don't go far enough.
 We can iterate through this process to create a model that is closer to real world alignment.
-The diagram below shows the result of second pass through this design.
+The diagram below shows the result of the second pass through this design.

 Role design based on inheritance

-While developing our role hierarchy, its important keep the following in mind:
+While developing our role hierarchy, it's important keep the following in mind:

-- Performance implications resulting from a role hierarchy that has a large number of entitlements and many layers of inheritance
+- Performance implications resulting from a role hierarchy that has a large number of entitlements and many layers of inheritance.

-- Maintainability - impact of updating parent roles on their children
+- Maintainability - impact of updating parent roles on their children.

-- Avoid a role explosion problem
+- Avoid a role explosion problem.

-Overall, a design based purely on inheritance maybe too rigid to handle real world changes.
+Overall, a design based purely on inheritance may be too rigid to handle real world changes.

 Hybrid role design

 The role model above introduces two department (organization) objects which are used to define entitlements which are associated with location.
 These two objects remove four (4) roles that were defined in our second iteration of the model.
-Moving the location part of the design to another model allows to introduce job specific roles such as Java Developer or Oracle DBA without having to account for the location.
+Moving the location part of the design to another model allows introducing job specific roles such as Java Developer or Oracle DBA without having to account for the location.
 In doing so, we avoid a potential role explosion problem.